Alastairsc/CITS4406-Assignment2/README.md

 ###Ubuntu

-Open windows powershell, navigate to the directory containing the application.py file and run using
+Open the terminal, navigate to the directory containing the application.py file and run using
 	'python3 application.py *csv filename here*'.
 Where *csv filename here* is replaced with the path to the file you want to run.
 For example: to run the email.csv file found in csv_files in the program folder type